baselbers/woocommerce-pdf-invoices/readme.txt

 = Main features =
 - Automatic PDF invoice generation and attachment
 - Attach PDF invoice to WooCommerce email type of your choice
-- Attach PDF invoice to New Order WooCommerce email
 - Connect with Google Drive, Egnyte, Dropbox or OneDrive
-- Many PDF invoice template customization options
+- Many PDF invoice template customization options like changing color
-- Sequential invoice number system
+- WooCommerce order numbering or built-in sequential invoice numbering
-- Customize invoice number format
+- Many invoice and date format customization options
+- Advanced items table with refunds, discounts, different item tax rates columns and more
-- Manually (re)create or delete PDF invoice
+- Manually create or delete PDF invoice
 - Resend PDF invoices to customer
+- Let customers download invoice from there account
 - Without annoying advertisements

 Install the plugin and try out all the features, it will simply be awesome.